A Deeper Look at the New Milky Way Satellites: Sagittarius II, Reticulum II, Phoenix II, and Tucana III

 Recently, \citet{Pace2018} derived a scaling relation to estimate the J-factor based on the observable properties, such as half-light radius, without the full dynamical analysis.
 This makes deeper photometric data particularly important to precisely measure the structural parameters for these galaxies.
-We note that there are only spectroscopic observations of Ret~II and Tuc~III, not Sgr~II and Phe~II.
+We note that spectroscopic observations have only been published for Ret~II and Tuc~III, not Sgr~II and Phe~II.
 Spectroscopic data of Tuc~III only provides an upper limit on its J-factor \citep{Simon2017}.
 A tentative and controversial gamma-ray detection from Ret~II \citep{Geringer2015,Hooper2015} demands detailed measurement of all of its physical parameters, and an evaluation of its dynamical status.

 It is also possible to search for signs of tidal disruption via deep wide-field imaging \citep[e.g.,][]{Coleman07,Sand2009,Munoz2010,Sand2012,Roderick15,Carlin2017}, and this can be an important probe of the dynamical status of a satellite.
 Follow-up observations of these signs of structural disturbance have led to additional evidence of disruption in the form of extended distributions of RR Lyrae stars \citep[e.g.][]{Garling18} and velocity gradients \citep{Aden09,Collins17} in some new MW satellites.